jakeozane/Flask_Web_App/README.md

 - Jacob Morrow
 - Lyell Read

+## Outline
+Notasting, ‘totally not a CIA operation’, sells $1 million of questionable goods a year.
+To support this, a database-driven website was implemented in order to record the sales data related to orders of purchased products from inventory to users whose user information is being sold to third parties.
+Essentially, the database will be used to track orders and how that order information has been sold on to third party information aggregators.
+This is so that Notasting can understand how their operations are related to the CIA surveillance they are ‘totally not participating in’.
+The database will relate Products to SaleData using ProductsPurchased, an intersection of those two entities.
+Further, Products will be related to Inventory in one of the central warehouses that Notasting runs.
+The SaleData will be associated with UserData for the user that made the purchase, and that UserData will be associated with a ThirdParty to whom that UserData was exclusively sold.

 ## Notes

 - Data Definition Queries (`./notasting_db_ddq.sql`) can be imported using `mysql` commandline utility.